mbridak/FieldDayLogger/README.md

 ## Changes since 21.2.26

-* Feat: Added CW macro function keys, It will make an XMLRPC call on port 8000 to my [PyWinKeyerSerial](https://github.com/mbridak/PyWinKeyerSerial) program, also on github.
+* Feat: Added CW macro function keys.
+It makes use of either cwdaemon or PyWinkeyer.
 * Feat: Added a terminal mode [bandmap](bandmad.md), which pulls from 'local' skimmers. and watches the log database to mark calls already worked.
 Highlights those close to your VFO if you use flrig.
 * Fixed text entry field issues.
 Overrode internal TAB focus behavior, since that caused the per-existing text to be selected on focus.
 Which, in turn, caused the text to be deleted if a key was pressed after the TAB.
 This led to an increase in operator swearing of 80%.
 Also if you tried to edit the text in the middle of the callsign field, each character typed would cause the field to be reevaluated and the cursor placed at the end of the string.
 This accounted for the remaining 20% of swearing.
 * Preference storage has moved from a table in the sqlite db, to an external json file.
 * CAT control abstraction class: Means you now have a choice of either rigctld or flrig.
 * Callbook lookup abstraction class: Means you have a choice of QRZ, HamDB or HamQTH for name and gridsquare lookups.
 * Callbook lookups are now executed in their own thread, as to not slow the interface down.
+* Settings dialog was getting a bit crowded, so added a tabbed interface.

 ## 2021 Field Day, what was learned.